olesyapro888/Prediction_success_Deep-Learning-Model_TensorFlow/README.md

 ### `- Optimize the Model`

-In order to achieve a target predictive accuracy higher than 75% the model was  optimized.
+In order to achieve the target predictive accuracy higher than 75% the model was  optimized.

 For 1 attempt the module was optimized as following: